byrne365/Multi-user-Blog/README.md

 Multi User Blog is a web application which I have created as part of the Udacity, Fullstack Web Developer Nano Degree program.
 I have called my blog `Blogroll`, the blog allows users to do the following:

-*Create a user account
+* Create a user account,
+* Sign in if user is an existing user,
-* Create a blog post
+* Create a blog post,
-* Edit and delete their own blog posts
+* Edit and delete their own blog posts,
-* Browse other user blog posts
+* Browse other user blog posts,
-* Comment on blog posts
+* Comment on blog posts,
-* Edit and delete their own comments
+* Edit and delete their own comments,
-* Like / unlike blog posts of other users
+* Like and unlike blog posts of other users.

-## In order to run the web site, it is required to
+## In order to run the web site, the user is required to:

- * Have Python 2 and Google App Engine installed
+ * Install `Python 2.7` and **Google's** `Google App Engine`,
- * Run Google App Engine localy, or deploy project to Google App Engine server
+ * Run Google App Engine localy, or you can deploy your project to Google App Engine server,
- * In config.py file SECRET parameter is used to hash cookies, it is required to set this variable to a more secure string
+ * In the `salt.py` file the SECRET parameter is used to hash cookies, it is advised to set this variable to a more unique and secure string.

+#Installation

+Installation is simple please follow the below instructions:

 ## Browsing the web site:
  * Browse http://syf-udacity-cs253.appspot.com/